cosmic-labs/Mac-Ruby-Install/README.md

 If you are copying and pasting the code the "Minified" version is what you want so you do not have to go back/ to the terminal until it's done.

-#Mac Ruby Install 1.2.5
+#Mac Ruby Install 1.3

-Asks sudo access from the start, tells you when it Ruby is installed!
+Showes notifacation when mac-ruby-install is done!

 #About